tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/editions/README.md

 - `distribute_editions : list (edition_id, receivers : nat * (address list))`
   + **GUARDS USED:** `fail_if_paused`
   + For each `Edition run` corresponding to a given `edition_id`, `editions` are distributed to the addresses in `receivers`.
 Each distribution mints a new token to a `token_id` equal to `edition_id` * `max_editions_per_collection` + `(number_of_editions - number_of_editions_to_distribute`)
-  + Only a creator of some edition run can distribute for their `edition run`.
+  + Only a creator of some edition run can distribute for their `Edition run`.
-  + A creator cannot distribute more than the `number_of_editions` set in the creation of the edition run.
+  + A creator cannot distribute more than the `number_of_editions` set in the creation of the `Edition run`.
   + A creator can distribute editions for multiple edition runs that they created, in a single call to `distribute_editions`.

   For each "distribution":
-    * `mint_edition` reserves `max_editions_per_collection` `token_id`s beginning at `next_edition_id * max_editions_per_collection` , and `distribute_edition` uses them sequentially.
+    * `mint_edition` reserves `max_editions_per_run` `token_id`s beginning at `next_edition_id * max_editions_per_collection` , and `distribute_edition` uses them sequentially.
     * We fail if more editions are distributed than were initially allocated by `mint_editions`

 ## Errors
 - If a non-admin attempts to call `Mint`, `Mint_editions`, `Set_admin`, or `Pause` fail with `NOT_AN_ADMIN`.
 - If the contract is paused and a user attempts to call any FA2 entrypoint or `Distribute_editions`,failwith `PAUSED`.
 - If a user attempts to distribute more editions than were created, the call fails with error `NO_EDITIONS_TO_DISTRIBUTE`.
-- If a user attempts to distribute from an edition run that has not been created, the call fails with error `INVALID_EDITION_ID`.
+- If a user attempts to distribute from an `Edition run` that has not been created, the call fails with error `INVALID_EDITION_ID`.
-- If a user attempts to distribute from an edition run for which they are not the `creator` the call fails with error `INVALID_DISTRIBUTOR`.
+- If a user attempts to distribute from an `Edition run` for which they are not the `creator` the call fails with error `INVALID_DISTRIBUTOR`.

 ## Offchain-View
-Given a valid `token-id` the offchain view will return the edition metadata of the collection that editions belongs to.
+Given a valid `token-id` the offchain view will return the edition metadata of the `Edition run` that edition belongs to.

 ## FA2
 + Once an edition is `distributed` it can be transferred just as any NFT is, by its owner calling the `transfer` entrypoint.

 ## Admin
 + The contract has a single admin at any given time, that can be updated following the two-step procedure described in [Simple-Admin](../../../fa2_modules/README.md).
-The admin can pause the contract and has sole authority over minting traditional NFTs as well as creating an editions run through `Mint_editions`.
-If admin is changed, the new admin cannot distribute editions from an edition collection that they did not create.
+The admin can pause the contract and has sole authority over minting traditional NFTs as well as creating an `Edition run` through `Mint_editions`.
+If admin is changed, the new admin cannot distribute editions from an `Edition run` that they did not create.

 ## Extending this contract
 + Note, it is not possible when using this contract as a module to implement a custom transfer permission policy using [Transfer hooks](../../../fa2/fa2_hook.mligo).
 As such, it is necessary for `OWNER_HOOKS` to be undefined in order to compile this contract as well as any contract that extends it.